yaminivibha/WaveNetOptimization/README.md

 $ bash setup.sh
 ```

-This will take care of installing all required packages and removing unused libraries from the defauly CUDA installation.
+This will take care of installing all required packages and removing unused libraries from the default CUDA installation.

+## Project Objectives
+- applying caching for faster inference in WaveNet; benchmarking the speedup of the fast inference method
+- applying post-training dynamic and static quantization to WaveNet and observing their effect on model size, inference time, and cpu utilization during inference.

 ## Running Experiments
 If you wish to replicate portions of the experiments run in the paper, the following command is recommended